HL7LT/ig-lt-lifestyle/input/pagecontent/index.md

 * **Terminology** — ValueSets (and CodeSystems) used for binding codes in the profiles.
 * **Examples** — Instance examples for each profile.

 For a narrative overview of profiles by domain, see [Profiles](profiles.html).
 For terminology by theme, see [Terminology](terminology.html).
+For example instances by domain, see [Examples](examples.html).

 ## Why Use This Guide?